 Senior Project Funding

-Students may request funding from the Program to assist with their senior projects.
-To make such a request, students must submit a written memorandum including a detailed justification and budget via email to the Psychology Program Chair by the end of their Senior I semesters.
+Students may request funding from the Program to assist with their Senior Projects (e.g., to cover the cost of participant compensation).
+To make such a request, students should submit this form (while signed into your Bard email) to the Psychology Program Director by the end of their Senior I semesters.

 Institutional Review Board (IRB)